 Don't be surprised if the letter says that your visa was refused under Immigration and Nationality Act (I.N.A.)
-Section 214(b).
+Section 214(b) (8 U.S.C.
+Section 1184 (b)).
 It's a common reason for refusal, meaning that the consular officer was not convinced that you would return to your home country after your visit to the United States.
-Fortunately, this is not a permanent refusal; you might qualify for a visa in the future,if you can show stronger financial and social ties to your home country (as discussed in detail later in this article).
+Fortunately, this is not a permanent refusal; you might qualify for a visa in the future, if you can show stronger financial and social ties to your home country (as detailed later in this article).

 See Why Was My U.S. Visitor Visa Renewal Denied? for more detailed information.

-If you are still confused about why your visa was denied, or are not clear on whether your visa was in fact denied, you might be able to get clarification by contacting the U.S. embassy or consulate.
+If you are still confused about why your visa was denied or for how long you're ineligible, or are not clear on whether your visa was in fact denied, you might be able to get clarification by contacting the U.S. embassy or consulate.

 Many U.S. consular sections have a public inquiry email address.
 This can usually be found on the official U.S. embassy or consulate website.
 If not, call the public phone number for the consular section and request the public inquiry email address.

-If you were invited to the U.S. by a U.S. company, the company can also make an online inquiry, at firstname.lastname@example.org.
+If you were invited to the U.S. by a U.S. company, the company can also make an email inquiry, at [email protected].

 If you think your visa renewal was unjustly denied, it could be helpful to contact an immigration attorney, especially if you need to travel to the U.S. frequently for business.
 Because of the complexity of U.S. immigration law, an attorney in the U.S. might be your best bet, as opposed to one in your home country.